An SDP Relaxation for the Sparse Integer Least Squares Problem: Sufficient conditions for recovery

-\sctn{Sufficient conditions for recovery} In this section, we present \cref{main thm sparse,main thm general}, which are two of the main results of this paper.
-In both theorems, we provide sufficient conditions for \eqref{prob SDP} to solve \eqref{prob SILS}, which are primarily focused on the input $A = (M, -b)$ and $\sigma$.
-The statements require the existence of two parameters $\mu_2^*$ and $\delta$, and in \cref{main thm sparse} we also require the existence of a decomposition of a specific matrix $\Theta$.
-Therefore, both theorems below can help us identify specific classes of problem \eqref{prob SILS} that can be solved by \eqref{prob SDP}.
-As a corollary to \cref{main thm general}, we then obtain \cref{cor:low coherence}, where we show that in a low coherence model, \eqref{prob SILS} can be solved by \eqref{prob SDP} under certain conditions.
+We present \cref{main thm sparse,main thm general}, which are two of the main results of this section.
+In both theorems, we provide sufficient conditions for \ref{prob SDP'} to solve \ref{prob SILS'}, which are primarily focused on the input $A = (M, -b)$ and $\sigma$.
+The statements require the existence of two parameters $\mu_2^*$ and $\delta$, and in \cref{main thm sparse} we additionally require the existence of a decomposition of a specific matrix $\Theta$.
+Therefore, both theorems below can help us identify specific classes of problem \ref{prob SILS'} that can be solved by \ref{prob SDP'}.
+As a corollary to \cref{main thm general}, we then obtain \cref{cor:low coherence}, where we show that in a low coherence model, \ref{prob SILS'} can be solved by \ref{prob SDP'} under certain conditions.

 It is worth to note that, although the linear model assumption \eqref{linear model} is often present in the literature in integer least square problems (see, e.g.,~\cite{barik2014sparse}), in this section we consider the general setting where we do not make this assumption.
-Note that we only provide here the statements of our sufficient conditions.
-The proofs are mainly based on Karush–Kuhn–Tucker (KKT) conditions~\cite{kuhn2014nonlinear} and can be found in \cref{appendix:proof of main}.
+To help readers understand better the complicated geometry, we will split the section into two parts.
+In the first part, we discuss KKT conditions, and state \cref{sufficient opt v3} based on KKT conditions, along with a stronger assumption that two specific parameters $\mu_2^*$ and $\delta$ exist.
+In the second part, we leave the statements of the two theorems, and discuss the conditions semantically.
+The proofs can be found in \cref{appendix:proof of main}.